Strictly positive polynomials in the boundary of the SOS cone: The Hilbert function and the Eisenbud-Green-Harris conjecture

 \begin{remark} The only sequence of parameters formed by monomials in $\Kx_d$ is $x_1^d,\dots,x_n^d$.
 Indeed, let $\{m_1,\dots, m_n\}$ be a monomial sequence of parameters.
 If $x_1^d$ is not one of those monomials, then $m_i(1,0,\dots,0)=0$, for all $1\le i\le n$ and the monomials in the sequence have a common root. \end{remark}

-The above remark shows that for a monomial ideal $M$ generated by monomials of degree $d$, the following three conditions are equivalent: $M$ contains a sequence of parameters, $M$ is a leading powers ideal, and $M$ contains the monomials $x_1^d,\dots,x_n^d$.
+The above remark shows that for an ideal $M$ generated by monomials of degree $d$, the following three conditions are equivalent: $M$ contains a sequence of parameters, $M$ is a leading powers ideal, and $M$ contains the monomials $x_1^d,\dots,x_n^d$.

 We want to compute, for a monomial ideal $I$ containing $\{x_1^d,\dots, x_n^d\}$, the number of monomials of degree $d$ that the ideal must have in order to assure that $I_k=\Kx_k$, for a given $k>d$, where $I_k$ is the set of polynomials in $I$ of degree $k$.
 This problem naturally suggests us to study, for a given monomial $m$ of degree $k$ not in $I$, the number of monomials of degree $d$ dividing $m$.
 Since $\{x_1^d,\dots, x_n^d\}\subset I$, if the monomial $m$ has degree greater than or equal to $d$ in one of the variables, it is obviously in $I$.
 So we consider monomials $m$ with degree in each variable bounded by $d-1$, and in particular, we are interested in the monomials with the minimum number of monomial divisors of degree $d$.